Double Your Content Impact: The Ultimate Guide to Tracking the ROI of Your Content Marketing Strategy

 Google Tag Manager

-Heatmaps and session recordings (e.g., Hotjar, Crazy Egg)
+Heatmaps and session recordings (Hotjar, Crazy Egg)

 Organic keywords and positions

-Click-through rates (CTR)
+Click-through rate (CTR)

-Time spent on key pages
+Time spent on key content pages

 IV.
-Strategies to Improve Content ROI
+Strategies for Enhancing Content ROI

-A. Repurpose Top-Performing Content
+A. Repurpose High-Quality Content

-Turn one great piece into many:
+Transform a strong piece into many:

 Blog → Social snippets, carousel, YouTube video

-Webinar → Blog summary + downloadable guide
+Webinar → Summary blog + downloadable guide

-Case study → LinkedIn post + infographic
+Case study → LinkedIn post + overall info graphic

-Use data to refresh and re-optimize:
+Utilize the data to refresh and re-optimize:

-Improve SEO with better keywords
+Update the SEO with better keywords

-Add internal links and new CTAs
+Create internal links and new CTAs

-Make content more scannable and mobile-friendly
+Make content more scannable and mobile responsive.

-C. Focus on Distribution and Promotion
+C. Think About Distribution and Promotion

-Share on social media
+Share the post on social media

-Collaborate with influencers or industry sites
+Partner with influencers or an industry site.

-V. Proving and Scaling ROI
+V. Establishing and Expanding ROI

 A. Calculate Content ROI Formula

-ROI = (Revenue Generated – Content Cost) / Content Cost x 100
+ROI = (Revenue – Cost) / Cost x 100

 Make sure to include:

-Production costs (writers, designers, video)
+Production costs (writers, designers, video, etc.)

 Time and labor

-B. Create Monthly or Quarterly ROI Reports
+B. Create a Monthly or Quarterly ROI Report

-Prove results to leadership
+Prove outcomes to leadership.

-C. Scale What Works
+C. Expand What Works

-Expand topics with similar intent
+Expand on topics that have similar intent.

-Target additional keywords or personas
+Target additional keywords or personas.

-Create pillar content with supporting clusters
+Create a pillar of content with linking cluster content pieces.

 Frequently Asked Questions